Val-istar-Guo/rehype-prism/README.md

 ## Usage

 <!-- usage -->
-This package is ESM only: Node 12+ is needed to use it and it must be imported instead of required.
+This package is ESM only: Node 12+ and [unified 10](https://www.npmjs.com/package/unified) is needed to use it and it must be imported instead of required.

 ```typescript